Rest4/Rest4-php/README.md

     require 'restfor.php';" > /var/www/website/www/index.php
 ```

-Finally, create a vhost like this one :
+Finally, create a vhost like this one:

 ```
 	<VirtualHost *:80>